 High-grade silver mineralization has been shown to extend laterally for over two miles, and vertically for over 3000 feet in the Conjecture Mine.

 Chester owns two strategic claim groups in the immediate vicinity of the Sunshine Mine: the Chester and Bismark properties.
-Both claim groups have been leased to Sterling Mining Company.
-In addition, Chester owns 1/3 of the nearby Mineral Mountain Unitized Area, also under lease to Sterling.

 The Chester property consists of a 100-acre parcel, completely surrounded by the Sunshine Mine property and less than one mile east of its Jewell Shaft.